Oven Fry Up

 I place everything in the dish before I cook it so I know it will fit.
 I find it helps so I don’t find out half way through cooking that I need another dish.
 Rookie mistake but it’s worth making sure it all fits.
 If it doesn’t then use multiple trays.
 Sometimes I put the little ramekins on a baking tray if I have more bacon and sausages to cook for more people.

 I love seeing how gorgeous the fry up looks after being oven roasted.
+An oven English breakfast will be your new favourite thing!
 Adding the butter to the mushrooms keeps them really soft and having the eggs ready to be added at the right time makes sure they are still delicious.
 If they are cooked too much they can go a bit rubbery.
 It’s great to be able to make something in one dish ready for you.
 If you need feed a few people you might need to do two oven proof trays.
 For three this was big enough.